GlacioHack/geoutils/doc/source/feature_overview.md

 ## Metadata properties and operations

 In addition to data operations, GeoUtils exposes **metadata** properties and methods consistently across geospatial objects.
-These operate only on metadata and therefore **do not load or modify underlying data arrays**.
+These rely only on metadata and therefore **do not load or modify underlying data arrays**.

 ```{list-table} Common API from metadata operations
 :widths: 3 7